bob-fornal/work-notes/AWS/CDA/DynamoDB.md

 # DynamoDB (No-SQL)

-* Non Relational DB (No-SQL), comprised of collections (tables), of documents (rows), with each document consisting of key/value pairs (fields)
+* Non-Relational Database (No-SQL), comprised of collections (tables), of documents (rows), with each document consisting of key/value pairs (fields).
-* Document oriented DB
+* Document oriented database.
-* Offers push button scaling, meaning that you can scale your db on the fly without any downtime
+* Offers push button scaling, it can scale the database on the fly without any downtime.
-* RDS is not so easy, you usually have to use a bigger instance size or add read replicas
+* RDS is not as easy to manage, usually have to use a larger instance size or add read replicas.
-* Stored on SSD Storage
+* Stored on SSD Storage.
-* Spread across 3 geographically distinct data centers
+* Spread across 3 geographically distinct data centers.
-* Eventual Consistent Reads (Default)
+* Eventual Consistent Reads (Default).

+Notes

-> Consistency across all copies of data is usually reached within 1 second
+* Consistency across all copies of data is usually reached within 1 second.

-> Repeating a read after a short time should return updated data
+* Repeating a read after a short time should return updated data.

-> Best Read Performance
+* Best Read Performance.

-* Strongly Consistent Reads
+* Strongly Consistent Reads.

-> Returns a result that reflects all writes that received a successful response prior to the read
+* Returns a result that reflects all writes that received a successful response prior to the read.

-* Structure:
+Structure

-> Tables
+* Tables

-> Items (Think rows in a traditional table)
+* Items (Think rows in a traditional table)

-> Attributes (Think columns of data in a table)
+* Attributes (Think columns of data in a table)

+Functionality

 * Provisioned throughput capacity
 * Write throughput 0.0065 per hour for every 10 units